gertscha/dotfiles/README.md

 I disabled `sddm` and use `niri-session` to launch Niri.
 Currently `gnome-keyring-daemon` handles my secrets.
 I mostly disabled `kwalletd` (causing a pop up to unlock the keyring in KDE).
+My ssh keys are managed with KeePassXC, using `keychain` and the built-in ssh-agent it has.

 #### Systemd
 You can either launch services with `spawn-at-startup` in the Niri config, or